Brittney Griner: Personal life and activism

+Since her release from detention in Russia in December 2022, Griner has championed the return of others detained in foreign countries; she has also stated her experiences of being detained in a Russian jail have led her to appreciate the "uniquely American freedoms" citizens of her country take for granted or overlook.
+As such, she resumed standing for the national anthem beginning with the 2023 season.

+On February 17, 2025, Griner cancelled a speaking engagement for a cannabis leadership summit at the Gaylord National Resort & Convention Center in National Harbor, Maryland, after a piece of duct tape with the words "Gay Baby Jail" written on it was found near her hotel room, which she perceived to be a threat.
+According to detectives at the Prince George's County Police Department, the words "Gay Baby Jail" was an apparent video game reference, and may have been connected to a large anime and video game convention that had recently taken place at the event center.

-Marriages and domestic violence case
+Previous marriage and disorderly conduct case

 On August 14, 2014, Griner got engaged to fellow WNBA player Glory Johnson.
 On April 22, 2015, they were both arrested on charges of assault and disorderly conduct after police responded to a fight between the two in their suburban home in Phoenix, Arizona.
-Both had sustained some injuries.
+Both had sustained minor injuries.
 Despite this incident, they married the following month on May 8, 2015, in Phoenix.
 On May 15, 2015, the WNBA suspended Griner and Johnson for seven games each after Griner pleaded guilty to disorderly conduct charges.
 Griner was also required to complete 26 weeks of domestic violence counseling.

 On June 4, 2015, Griner and Johnson revealed that Johnson was pregnant with twins, conceived with Johnson's eggs through in vitro fertilization.
 The following day, and after less than a month of marriage, Griner filed for an annulment of the marriage citing fraud and duress; the annulment was denied.
 Johnson gave birth to twin girls on October 12, 2015, 16 weeks premature.
 Griner was ordered to pay child support to Johnson.
 The couple's divorce was finalized in June 2016.

+Marriage

 Griner became engaged to Cherelle Watson in August 2018, and they married in June 2019.

-Watson later changed her name to Cherelle Griner.
+In 2024, Griner and her wife Cherelle announced a pregnancy.
+In July 2024, Cherelle gave birth to a boy, whom they named Bash.